-Suffixes for confidentiality level: The D, R, or 0 suffix indicates variables that have been modified during the anonymization process (see section 1.4).
-The suffix 0 signalizes that data in this variable is only available via on-site acces; R refers to variables where access to detailed information is only possible via RemoteNEPS and on-site stay; and D means that data in this variable has been extracted from the corresponding 0 or R variable to make at least some information available in the download version of the Scientific Use File.
-The confidentiality suffixes stand either alone (e.g., country of birth: t405010_R) or in combination with other suffixes (e.g., district of place of birth: t700101_g3R).
+- Wide format variables: The \w# suffix indicates variables that are stored in wide format.
+Note that this suffix does not necessarily imply a wave logic.
+The presence of a set of variables var\w1, var\w2, ..., var\w10 may mean that there are up to 10 values for this variable per person or episode.
+This is the case, for example, if the corresponding item in the survey instrument was repeatedly measured in a loop.
+Another example concerns the date of the competence measurement within a survey wave if it took place on two different days. - Confidentiality level: The \D, \R, or \0 suffix indicates variables that have been modified during the anonymization process (see section 1.4).
+The suffix \0 signalizes that data in this variable is only available via on-site acces; \R refers to variables where access to detailed information is only possible via RemoteNEPS and on-site stay; and \D means that data in this variable has been extracted from the corresponding \0 or \R variable to make at least some information available in the download version of the Scientific Use File.
+The confidentiality suffixes stand either alone (e. g., country of birth: t405010\R) or in combination with other suffixes (e. g., district of place of birth: t700101\g3R).